Seravo/wp-https-domain-alias/readme.txt

 == Installation ==

-1. Upload `https-domain-alias.php` to the `/wp-content/plugins/` directory.
+1. Upload plugin to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Make sure the `wp-config.php` defines the needed constants.